rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 - The base layer can be either qwerty or colemak dhm.
 - Use of keys in the two inner columns is reduced, minimizing lateral movement.
 - Symbols are spread among lower and raise layers, making them easier to reach with a single hand.
 - One-shot layers and mods remain active with a double tap.
+Tap toggle layers will be toggle on with a single tap.
 - All symbols are conveniently placed for software programming and VIM commands.
 - Leds, when available, will highlight active layers, caps lock and one-shot mods.